Energy: Units of measure

 Joule's apparatus for measuring the mechanical equivalent of heat.
 A descending weight attached to a string causes a paddle immersed in water to rotate.

 In dimensional analysis, the base units of energy are given by: Work = Force × Distance = M L^{2} T^{−2}, with the fundamental dimensions of Mass M, Length L, and time T. In the International System of Units (SI), the unit of energy is the joule.
-It is a derived unit that is equal to the energy expended, or work done, in applying a force of one newton through a distance of one metre.
+It is a derived unit that is equal to the energy expended, or work done, in applying a force of one newton through a distance of one meter.

 The SI unit of power, defined as energy per unit of time, is the watt, which is one joule per second.
 Thus, a kilowatt-hour (kWh), which can be realized as the energy delivered by one kilowatt of power for an hour, is equal to 3.6 million joules.
 The CGS energy unit is the erg and the imperial and US customary unit is the foot-pound.

 Other energy units such as the electronvolt, food calorie, thermodynamic kilocalorie and BTU are used in specific areas of science and commerce.